 - Land Use Strategy to be taken to Council for adoption May 2017 and effected in the Land Use Management Regional Offices.

 Contact / enquire

-For the most current update on opportunities, project progress, outstanding actions and investment requirements, please contact Invest Durban.
+For the most current update on opportunities, project progress, outstanding actions and investment requirements, contact Invest Durban.